Every so often, you hear a quote that changes your whole perspective.

 Turn information into action

-• Find a mentor whose lifestyle you admire.
-To a large extent, people do what they see.
+- Find a mentor whose lifestyle you admire.
+A basic principle of human behavior is that people do what people see.
 I’ve seen this repeatedly in leadership.
-If you don’t have a leader at work you want to follow, go find someone outside your workplace whose life you admire and tell them you want to learn about their life.
+If you don’t have a leader at work you want to follow, go find someone outside your workplace whose life you admire.

-• Join a group.
-Last year my wife and I joined a yearlong marriage program at our church.
+- Join a group.
+A few years ago my wife and I joined a yearlong marriage program.
 We got to spend time every week with other married couples who wanted to strengthen their marriages.
-Whether it’s a fitness group, a life group, or a mastermind group— find a way to get around other people who have the same goals and your life will change.
+Whether it’s a fitness group, a life group, or a mastermind group— find a way to get around other people who have the same goals.

-• Read what you want to become.
+- Read what you want to become.
 Reading is a great way to be influenced by someone you may never meet.
-“5 years from now, you will be the same person you are today except for the books you read and the people you meet.” –Charlie Tremendous Jones
+Five years from now, you will be the same person you are today except for the books you read and the people you meet.

 Have a great weekend!